 Flexibility is probably the most neglected aspect of fitness and the benefits are often realised too late.
 Flexibility is simply defined as the amount of movement available at a joint or over a range of joints.
 Gentle stretching allows the body to become more pliable and less prone to injury.
 Including stretches in your warm up can help the body prepare for exercise, reduce muscle tension and make the body feel more relaxed.
 A strong pre-stretched muscle resists stress better than a strong unstretched muscle.
 Stretching can increase body awareness and promote circulation.
 You can stretch every day and flexibility can be improved at any age.
 Stretching can also help with pain and stiffness, it can reduce the risk of back problems and joint sprains.
 Most people sit for work, at a desk or computer and that comes with a lot of consequences, but we've all been sitting for hours at a time since we were kids so we don't think about it.
-If you go from sitting at a desk all day and then jump right into some weight lifting your body just might not be ready for that.
-If you take five or ten minutes to warm up and within that warm up you do some stretching you give yourself some time to re-focus on what you're about to do, but you can also check in with parts of your body that might be in need of some extra attention.
+If you go from sitting at a desk all day and then jump right into some weight lifting your body is not going to be ready for that.
+A lack of flexibility can also reduce the range of motion that you have available at your joints, meaning that you won't be able to perform exercises optimally.
+If you take five or ten minutes to warm up and within that warm up you do some dynamic stretching you give yourself some time to re-focus on what you're about to do, but you can also check in with parts of your body that might be in need of some extra attention.

 Here's some basic guidelines for stretching :

 3. Work slowly - go smoothly into the stretch and don't jerk yourself out of it.
 Focus on what you're doing, visualise the muscle or muscle group you're targeting and make sure you really feel the stretch.
-For stretching to be most effective muscles should be completely relaxed.
+For stretching to be most effective the muscles you are trying to stretch should be completely relaxed.
+Don't go so far into a stretch that you're tensing up and holding your breath.

 4. Check your posture, make sure that you maintain good alignment when coming in and out of stretches